-The most challenging problem of all is the diagnosis.
-As a rule, orthodontists, general dentists, pedodontists, pediatricians, and speech therapists detect the problem.
+Orthodontists, general dentists, pedodontists, pediatricians, and speech therapists will detect the problem.
 In many cases, even if the condition is present from infancy, you may not be able to notice it until the child is under orthodontic care.

-The condition feels entirely natural for the patient because they have had it, quite literally, most of their lives, so children don’t usually report it on their own.
-Therefore, diagnosis generally occurs when the child displays a dental or speech problem that needs correction.
+Keep in mind that most children will not report discomfort or the condition on their own, as tongue thrusting is entirely natural to them.
+They have had it, quite literally, most of their lives, so the diagnosis generally occurs when the child displays a dental or speech concern that needs correction.

 Are Tongue Cribs Removable?